 Whilst high levels of employment are good for the economy and good for those people seeking work, the slowing rate of pay increases across the workforce causes concern for the wider economy as household spending decreases as a result.
 However, low unemployment should be a driver for an increasingly competitive job market as businesses strive to retain and attract the most skilled and qualified workers.
 It will be interesting to see how things continue to evolve as we delve deeper into Brexit and digest its effect on the overall UK economy.

-If you could do with a little expert advice on any of your employment matters – whether it’s salaries & bonuses, recruitment needs, staff structures or employee relations – contact one of our specialists today.
+If you could do with a little expert advice on any of your employment matters – whether it’s salaries & bonuses, recruitment needs, staff structures or employee relations – contact Park City.